-Provide the staffing partner with in-depth information about the skillsets you require and the projects you’re hiring for.
+Provide the staffing partner with in-depth information about the skillsets you require and the projects you’re hiring developers for.
 You know your business needs better than anyone else, so your real goal is to help the staffing partner help you.
 Any additional information you can provide will enable them to get a greater number of high quality developers interested in your position, and you won’t have to deal with candidates who fit your requirements poorly.

 Work with one staffing partner only.
 This is a controversial one, but we’re sure you’ll agree that managing your hiring process effectively is much easier when your attention isn’t divided between multiple software developer recruitment agencies at one time.

 Consider inviting successful candidates to your headquarters.
-Even though most of your communication with your remote employees will happen through an instant messaging app of some kind, the best move is to invest in some real face time at the start of your cooperation.
+Even though most of your communication with your remote software engineers will happen through an instant messaging app of some kind, the best move is to invest in some real face time at the start of your cooperation.
 Face-to-face communication will help you get to know your new developers better, and give you the opportunity to establish effective business relationships based on trust from day one.
 An added advantage is that most candidates will view business trips as an extra bonus when considering joining your team.

 If you’re going to relocate successful candidates, consider your relocation package beforehand, and don’t forget to tell the candidate (or your staffing partner) exactly what expenses you’re going cover, and what legal procedures the successful candidates will need to go through in order to join you.